 The short version:

-What PMI Is Changing
+What PMI Changed

 PMI periodically updates the PMP exam to reflect how project management is actually practiced.
 The July 8, 2026 change is one of the more significant updates in recent years — touching domain weights, question formats, and content areas simultaneously.